sb852/kaggle/README.md

 __Is there a difference in rentals per week day?__
 We can see a clear difference in the behaviour of both groups.
 Registered users follow a more predictable pattern.
 They might rent the bike to travel to work and they rent fewer bikes on the weekend.
-Casual users seem to be users who rent their bikes mostly on weekends.
+Casual users seem to be users who rent their bikes mostly on (or shortly before/after) weekends.

 ![alt tag](https://github.com/drawer87/kaggle/blob/master/rentals_per_weekday.jpg)

 __Does the daily usage pattern differ between registered and casual users?__